Baksteen-Studios/BeastArena/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which pull request is implemented.
+Please include a summary of the change and which user story is implemented.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 # How Has This Been Tested?